 Triad to the Triangle

 Just off the I-40 corridor, Elon’s location provides access to some of the state’s largest metropolitan areas, as well as numerous outdoor and leisure activities.
 A short distance to our west sit the triad cities of Greensboro, Winston-Salem and High Point, and to the east Chapel Hill, Durham and Raleigh, the anchors of the triangle.
 With populations of 1.6 million and 1.7 million respectively, these areas contain renowned furniture factories, top golf courses, shopping opportunities and historic sites, as well as hiking, swimming and skiing opportunities.
-From the North Carolina Zoo in Asheboro and the North Carolina Museum of Art in Raleigh to Pilot Mountain, the 1,400 high climb just over an hour from campus, and Bennett Place, the site of the largest troop surrender of the American Civil War, the explorative, educational and experiential opportunities are numerous.
+From the North Carolina Zoo in Asheboro and the North Carolina Museum of Art in Raleigh, to Pilot Mountain, one of the state’s most distinctive natural features just over an hour from campus, to Bennett Place, the site of the largest troop surrender of the American Civil War, the exploratory, educational and experiential opportunities are numerous.

 Feel free to follow the provided links to learn more about nearby areas that feature major athletic, cultural and family-focused events and opportunities within an hour’s drive of Elon’s campus.